aweymo-ui/zotero_intro/content/3_building.md

 - Remembering to remove duplicate items
 - Emptying your trash folder and
-- Regularly exporting collections once a semester or project ends before deleting those items from your collection
+- Regularly exporting collections once a semester or when a project ends, before deleting those items from your collection

 **should be sufficient to maintain a completely free Zotero account!**